"Promoting housing affordability by combating exclusionary housing policies"

 To see the Supreme Court decision and/or HUD rule in their entirety, click on the hyperlinks above.

-EHI publication shows how exclusionary housing policies are linked to deficiencies in low-income children's health, education, and general development
+EHI report shows how exclusionary housing policies are linked to deficiencies in low-income children's health, education, and general development

 Many studies have found that housing problems—such as unsafe and unhealthful conditions, unaffordable housing costs, and neighborhoods isolated from high-performing schools and health facilities—are linked to increased developmental problems among low-income children.
 (Those children live in households that have incomes of 80 percent or less of their area’s median income.)
 Among the aspects of development involved are children’s health (physical, mental and emotional), safety, educational achievement, and general cognitive and behavioral development.